 Working with other states to enforce support orders

 If you are not receiving public assistance (MFIP, Medical Assistance, or Child Care Assistance), you can apply for Child Support Services through your county child support office.
-You will have to pay a $25 application fee for these services.
-There is also a fee of 2% fee for each payment collected.
+There is a 2% fee for each payment collected.

 If you receive public assistance and you are the parent of a minor child whose other parent does not live in your home, you do not have to pay the fee.
 Your case is automatically referred for Child Support Services.